EnviDa (EDAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EnviDa Historical Price

-According to the latest data gathered on EnviDa live price page, the current price of EnviDa is 0.060208USD.
-The circulating supply of EnviDa(EDAT) is 10.48M EDAT , giving it a market capitalization of $633.60K.
+According to the latest data gathered on EnviDa live price page, the current price of EnviDa is 0.060258USD.
+The circulating supply of EnviDa(EDAT) is 10.48M EDAT , giving it a market capitalization of $631.29K.

 The EnviDa Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EDAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.